The pros and cons of paid search (PPC) platforms

 - Great and immediate reach – you can appear on the first page of largest search engine.

-- Numerous options – with search, display, retargeting and others all on one platform.
+- Numerous options – with paid search, display, retargeting and others all on one platform.

 - No minimum budget – available to businesses of all sizes.